bookofproofs/bookofproofs.github.io/_sources/history/18th-century/la-condamine.md

 ### Mathematical Profile (Excerpt):
 * Notice that Charles was 23 years older than his wife.
-* They had two children Charles-Marie de La Condamine, the subject of this biography, and Louise Hélène de La Condamine (1706-1771).
 * Charles-Marie was baptised in the Saint-Roch church in Paris.
 * Charles-Marie de La Condamine studied at the Jesuit College of Louis-le-Grand in Paris.
 * Porée was a friend of Voltaire (1694-1778) and soon La Condamine would also become a friend of Voltaire who had himself been a student at Louis-le-Grand.